-As a result of the Newmont Acquisition, the Company performed an assessment of the carrying value of exploration and evaluation assets at June 30, 2017.
+As a result of the Newmont Acquisition, the Company performed an assessment of the carrying value of exploration and evaluation assets.
 Based on this assessment, the carrying value of exploration and evaluation assets was determined to be \$66.3 million, resulting in a reversal of \$44.5 million of previously recorded impairments.